sequentech/election-orchestra/HACKING.md

 ==================

-This software orchestrates the authorities servers to create election public-keys and perform the tallying using vfork.
+This software orchestrates the authorities servers to create election public-keys and perform the tallying using mixnet.

 Public API (Director)
 ---------------------